-What is Considered Child Abuse?
+What Is Considered Child Abuse?

 The Texas Department of Family and Protective Services (DFPS) estimates more than 68,000 children were abused in 2021.
-Some of those children were abused by caregivers at daycares, summer camps, and after-school programs by the very people working parents trust to take care of their children.
+Some of those children were abused at daycares, summer camps, and after-school programs by the very people working parents trust to take care of their children.
 The signs of abuse are not always obvious, or children may not be able to tell you what is happening.
-However, our daycare abuse attorney adds, knowing what to look out for and ask about can make spotting abuse easier.
+However, our daycare abuse attorney emphasizes that knowing what to look out for and ask about can make spotting abuse easier.

 The state of Texas defines child abuse as “physical injury that results in substantial harm to the child, or the genuine threat of substantial harm from physical injury to the child.”